raft-tech/TANF-app/docs/Technical-Documentation/tech-memos/parsing-refactor-plan.md

 - **Remove or consolidate** any parsing-like logic from reparse utilities that overlaps with what `ParsingService` now does.

 - Make sure `ReparseFileMeta` transitions (finished/success, counts) are driven from the service or a single helper, not scattered.
+- Add guardrails: skip/mark failed if backup or deletion fails; do not silently continue.
+- Add optional dry-run flag to reparse orchestration to list candidate files without executing.

 ### Acceptance Criteria